 Logos and Collectability

-Today, Griswold cast iron cookware pieces are highly collectable, due to both the quality of the pieces and the unique insignia they bear.
+Today, Griswold cast iron cookware pieces are highly collectible, due to both the quality of the pieces and the unique insignia they bear.
 As we mentioned above, some of the earliest cast iron cookware Griswold produced have the word “ERIE” stamped into the underside of the pan.
 These pieces date between 1865 and 1909 and are highly sought after collectors’ items.

 From 1874 to 1905, a few different models of pans went into production with a spider and web log on the bottom of the pan.
 The word “ERIE” was imprinted above the spider and written in raised lettering on top of the spider.
 Since the pan came into contact with the hot stovetop and was moved frequently, the word “ERIE” imprinted on the spider is often damaged or worn off completely.
 If you’re able to locate one where the spider and web symbol is in good condition, these pans are extremely collectible.
 Those with slightly damaged symbols are still collectible, since the number of these pans made was very limited.

 From 1884 to 1909, some skillets came with a diamond shaped logo with the word “ERIE” written inside the diamond.
-These are less collectable than the spider and web logo, but are still excellent pieces of cast iron cookware.
+These are less collectible than the spider and web logo but are still excellent pieces of cast iron cookware.

 The symbol most collectors associate with Griswold Manufacturing Company, however, is the cross symbol.
 This symbol has a plus sign shape within a circle with the word “GRISWOLD” written inside.
 The company used several variations of this logo over the years and the variations between these different logos make a big difference in the collectability of the pieces.
 The large sized emblems are much more collectible, for instance, than the medium and small ones.
 If your goal is to have a useable piece of cast iron cookware, those with the small and medium sized cross logo can be a great deal.